nomad-coe/nomad/paper.md

 as per our OSI license following the instruction in the [NOMAD documentation](https://nomad-lab.eu/docs).

-The [NFDI consortium FAIRmat](https://www.fairmat-nfdi.eu/fairmat) uses NOMAD software as the bases for its federated FAIR data infrastructure [@scheffler:2022].
+The [NFDI consortium FAIRmat](https://www.fairmat-nfdi.eu/fairmat) uses NOMAD software as the basis for its federated FAIR data infrastructure [@scheffler:2022].

 [OPTIMADE](https://www.optimade.org/) [@andersen:2021] is an API specification (with associated software implementation) for materials science databases.
-NOMAD provides an implementation of the OPTIMADE specification and is an active part of the OPTIMADE consortium.
+NOMAD provides an implementation of the OPTIMADE specification and is an active member of the OPTIMADE consortium.

 Other materials science databases (and the respective software) focus on publishing data that were produced with a specific framework and carefully curated by the group behind the database.